 2. Keep and thoroughly clean your old commercial cleaning bottles to use for DIY solutions, then stock up on the following ingredients:

 White vinegar – natural cleaner and disinfectant; especially great for shiny surfaces and windows.

 Bicarb of soda – bubbles wonderfully with lemon or vinegar for some extra oomph, natural scrubber.
-Sprinkle on floors or surfaces to deodorize and discourage insects.
+Sprinkle on floors or surfaces to deodorise and discourage insects.

 Lemon juice – natural disinfectant, cuts through grease with ease and an air-freshener.
 Bottled is fine!

-Borax – Borax is commonly used as a deodorizer as well as for cleaning toilets and drains.
+Borax – Borax is commonly used as a deodoriser as well as for cleaning toilets and drains.
 Natural Insecticide.

 Hydrogen peroxide – natural bleach and diluted to 3% it is safe to use generally.
-Use it to clean countertops, cutting boards, and bathrooms; it is very effective in clearing up mold.
-Add it to a spray bottle and use where needed.
+Use it to clean countertops, cutting boards, and bathrooms; it is very effective in clearing up mould.
+Add it to a spray bottle and use it where needed.

 Tea tree essential oil – natural anti-septic and cleaner, great for bathrooms and kitchens.
 Dilute with water, spray onto a damp cloth and use to clean screens, cell phones, and other high-touch areas.

 Olive oil – picks up dirt and naturally polishes wood.

 Salt – a natural antiseptic and a scrubbing agent.